Click on images for alt texts

-Artists will be selected from an open call for entries by a jury comprising of Olivian Cha, Curator and Collections Manager, Corita Art Center, Los Angeles; Kerstin Erdmann, Director, Galería OMR, Mexico City; and Rita Gonzalez, Terri and Michael Smooke Curator and Department Head Contemporary Art, LACMA, Los Angeles.
+The juried exhibition brings together 44 artists selected by a jury comprising of Olivian Cha, Curator and Collections Manager, Corita Art Center, Los Angeles; Kerstin Erdmann, Director & Partner, Galería OMR, Mexico City and Director of the MA program Contemporary Art, Markets and Management at Centro in partnership with the Sotheby’s Institute of Art; and Rita Gonzalez, Terri and Michael Smooke Curator and Department Head Contemporary Art, LACMA, Los Angeles.

 An archive “machine” connotes a powerful mechanism for telling one’s own story—whether it be through an urgently recorded video of a situation, a collection of public records, an heirloom tale preserved by word of mouth, found ephemera, or cherished memorabilia.
 It is through such operations that the artists endeavor to examine the archive as a conceptual vehicle to de-center dominant interpretations and encourage plural perspectives.
 ARCHIVE MACHINES gathers artworks in an arc of four sections that will explicitly explore the activities of: Revisioning, Resisting, Rewiring, and Relating.
 These sections are a means to critically query the modalities behind the construction and circulation of narratives.

 In further dialogue with archival discourses and the aim to revisit and rethink contexts, the curatorial framework for the presentation of artworks will follow the structure of “living archives”, with the exhibition taking a cumulative course, growing throughout the duration of the show.
 The developing nature of the exhibition will also introduce opportunities for visitor participation through the launch of a new salon-style series of topical response prompts as a source for community interaction and virtual convening.
 We encourage you to revisit and join in the conversation.